martinlindhe/MQ2ConstantAffinity/README.md

 # MQ2ConstantAffinity

-Sets the current process to constant affinity.
+Sets the current process to constant affinity, which is helpful while running many bots on the rof2 client.

 ## Getting Started